A2osX/A2osX/.Docs/Shell Developers Guide.md

 	ECHO "123\b\b456"		'1456			#two backspaces (\b) over the 23
 	ECHO -N "\xFF\xFF" > afile	'Create file called afile and put exactly the 'bytes Hex FF and Hex FF into it.

+Consult the subsection below on Advanced Display Techniques for more examples of using **ECHO** and additional VT100 escape sequences that can be used to control the display of output.

+#### Advanced Display Techniques

+A2osX provides advanced screen handling capabilities for the Apple console (keyboard/screen) as well as terminals connected directly (via Super Serial Cards) or remotely (via Telnet using a supported network card and the TELNETD server daemon).
+These features are based on the VT100 Terminal definition and scripts you develop can pass VT100 codes (via the ECHO command) to enhance the appearance of your scripts.
+In addition to VT100 codes, ECHO has been augmented with some short codes to perform the more common and to help display special characters.
+The examples below will help you understand what is possible with ECHO.
+For a fuller listing of the available VT100 Terminal Codes, consult the **[A2osX Terminal Codes Guide](.Docs/TERM.md).**

+    #!/BIN/SH
+	#	ECHO / Advanced Display Techniques Examples
+	#	Note codes are CASE SENSITVE.  \F is not the same as \f
+	#   Clear the Screen (\f)
+	ECHO \f
+	#   Clear the Screen and Display text in the top left corner
+	ECHO "\fThis line will appear on the first line of your Apple"
+	#	ECHO on a line byself will create a blank line (moving the cursor down one line)
+    #	Multiple ECHOs in a row, will skip multiple lines.
+The \n shortcode makes this easier.
+	#	This example is the same as ECHO; ECHO; ECHO "HELLO"; ECHO; ECHO; ECHO "WORLD"
+	ECHO "\n\nHELLO\n\nWORLD"
+	#	Backspace shortcode \b moves the cursor one space to the left.
+	#	This example would print ABEF on the screen.
+The two \b overwrite the CD.
+	ECHO "ABCD\b\bEF"
+	#	Turn Inverse on: \e[7m		off: \e[0m
+	#	This example HELLO INVERSE WORLD with the word INVERSE in inverse.
+	ECHO "HELLO \e[7mINVERSE\e[0m WORLD"
+	#	Print a backslash (\).
+Since \ is a special character, you need a way to print it.
+	ECHO "\\"
+	#	Print a percent (%).
+Since % is a special character, you need a way to print it.
+	ECHO "\%"
+	#	Supress Newline (-N).
+ECHO -N allows you to print multiple things on the same line
+	#	This code segment will print ONE TWO THREE all on one line.
+	ECHO -N ONE
+	ECHO -N TWO
+	ECHO -N THREE
+	#	Move cursor to beginning of current line (\r)
+	#	This example will print WORLD HELLO, note spaces.
+	ECHO "      HELLO\rWORLD"
+	#	Scroll Screen Down 1 Line (\eM)
+	ECHO \eM
+	#	Scroll the Screen Up 1 Line (\eD)
+	ECHO \eD
+	#	Clear Screen VT100 Code alternative, same as \f (\ec)
+	ECHO \ec
+	#	Move cursor to [x,y] \e[x;yH
+	#	Move cursor to row 5 and col 15 and print I AM HERE
+	ECHO "\e[05;15HI AM HERE"
+	#	Move to home position [0,0] (\e[H)
+	ECHO \e[H
+	#	Clear from cursor to end of line (\e[K)
+	ECHO \e[K
+	#	Clear from cursor to beginning of line (\e[1K)
+	ECHO \e[1K
+	#	Clear line (\e[2K)
+	ECHO \e[2K
+	#	Clear line 15
+	ECHO \e[15;01H\e[2K

 ### ELSE